-Secondary Domains (Post Mining) Description Agriculture- Grazing This Domain comprises the final void area and surrounds as well as infrastructure areas not retained at the completion of extraction activities.
-Water Management Areas This domain is limited to the permanent water body in the final void.
-Infrastructure This domain incorporates the site access road and temporary office areas to be retained for future property access.
+Secondary Domains (Post Mining) Description Agriculture- Grazing (A) Native Ecosystem (A) This Domain comprises the surrounds of the final void as well as infrastructure areas not retained at the completion of extraction activities.
+Final Void (J) This domain is limited to the permanent water body in the final void.